Fetch handler

 Node.js is supported through a proxy that wraps node:IncomingMessage as Request and converting final state of node:ServerResponse to Response.

-(node:IncomingMessage) and request.xNode?.res
+(node:IncomingMessage) and request.node?.res

 (node:ServerResponse).